Section 2: BEP Application, Training, and Licensure

 2.1 Work Experience

-If the Interview Panel recommends the applicant for the BEP training program, the Administrative Services Consultant (ASC) will set up the next step of the assessment, a ten-day Work Experience for the applicant with a local BEP program vendor.
+If the Interview Panel recommends the applicant for the BEP training program, the Administrative Services Consultant (ASC) will set up the next step of the assessment, a ten-day Work Experience for the applicant with a local BEP vendor.
 The purpose of this exercise is to give the applicant on-the-job experience which will help them determine:

 2.2 Training Classes